CAPA in Manufacturing: A Practical Guide

 Your customer rejects a batch of parts.
 Dimensions are out of spec.
 You tell the operator to adjust the machine, rerun the parts, and ship replacements.

 Two months later, the same customer rejects another batch.
 Same dimensions.
 Same machine.
-Different operator this time.
+Different operator.
 You adjust and rerun again.

-This cycle has a name.
-It's called fixing the symptom without fixing the cause.
-And it's expensive.
-Manufacturers typically spend around 20% of total sales revenue on the cost of poor quality, including scrap, rework, warranty claims, and the labor burned chasing the same problems over and over.
+This is fixing the symptom without fixing the cause.
+Manufacturers typically spend around 20% of total sales revenue on the cost of poor quality, including scrap, rework, warranty claims, and the labor burned chasing the same problems repeatedly.

 What is CAPA?